OpenTOSCA/opentosca-vintner/docs/docs/queries4tosca/specification.md

 It is also possible to search for node templates connected over multiple relationships by specifying a cardinality.
 This can be accomplished by putting an asterisk at the end of a relationship, followed optionally by a number or a range.
-If both are omitted, relationships of any length will be matched.

 ```text linenums="1"
 (a)-{*2}->(b)       // exactly two hops between a and b